jasonish/evebox/README.md

 ## Installation.

-### Option 1

 Download a package and run the evebox application.
-This allows you to run with a default Elastic Search install without having to enable CORS.
-It also doesn't require setting up a web server to server Evebox like previously required.

 Example: